 Although I do work with adults as well, the bulk of my project delivery is with young people in both school and youth group settings.
 The type of projects is extremely varied - all of them will involve creative writing in some capacity, but the output might be a podcast, a collaborative poem, a video or lots of individual stories.

 Young Writers' City

-At the moment I spend three days a week as a Creative Producer for New Writing North's Young Writers' City programme, which delivers in-classroom and extra curricular creative writing sessions for pupils at inner city schools in the North East.
-I am based at Excelsior Academy in the West End of Newcastle, a hugely multicultural school with a strongly established music and performing arts department.
+For the past four years I have been working as a Project Producer for New Writing North's Young Writers' City programme, which delivers in-classroom and extra curricular creative writing sessions for pupils at inner city schools in the North East.
+I am based at Excelsior Academy in the West End of Newcastle, a busy and diverse school with a strongly established music and performing arts department.

-For the past six months I have also been working with the excellent organisation Changing Relations, who deliver education to schools, businesses and communities, using the arts to transform the way people think about gender stereotypes and relationship behaviours.
-Their project, A Child's View, engages with local artists and young people to co-create a resource on domestic abuse, helping young people learn about what is acceptable and not acceptable in relationships, laying groundwork for their own adult relationships.
+Since early 2020 I have also been working with the organisation Changing Relations, who deliver education to schools, businesses and communities, using the arts to transform the way people think about gender stereotypes and relationship behaviours.
+Their project, Sometimes It Hurts, engages with local artists and young people to co-create a resource on domestic abuse, helping young people learn about what is acceptable and not acceptable in relationships, laying groundwork for their own adult relationships.

-You can find out more about this project in my portfolio!
+You can find out more about this project, and my other work with young people, in my portfolio.